CleanBC: Reducing pollution. Powering our future. B.C.’s climate plan puts us on the path to a cleaner, better future. Learn more:

 2018 Metrics Update: Now Approved

-The changes described here as the ‘2018 Metrics Update’ have been approved and take effect December 10, 2018 when the 2018 BC Building Code comes into effect.
+The changes described here as the ‘2018 Metrics Update’ were approved with minor modifications and took effect December 10, 2018 when the 2018 BC Building Code came into effect.
 They are part of Revision 1 of the 2018 BC Building Code.

 - Review Technical Bulletin B18-08 which explains the changes